shijusisobhan/DAM-Runs-Integrator/README.md

 2. Rename Monitor Files: Avoid conflicts by renaming monitor files if they share the same name in different runs.
 3. Combine Genotype Specification Files: Prepare a combined genotype specification file for analysis using SleepMat, a behavioral analysis software program for the DAM system.
 These processes enable multiple run analyses using [SleepMat](https://github.com/shijusisobhan/SleepMat2022.1).

+Please read the user guide for more information.